-Who's Who in Public International Law is a project conceived by Sir Elihu Lauterpacht, CBE, QC.
+Who's Who in Public International Law was a project conceived by Sir Elihu Lauterpacht, CBE, QC.

 Who's Who in Public International Law presents biographies of experts working in the arena of public international law.
 Profiles encompass such areas as trade, investment, the environment, humanitarian law, human rights and international criminal law.